E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 PCI-DSS or Payment Card Industry – Data Security Standard is a body that governs a website’s right to maintain an online payment transaction system.

-If you are a website that sees over six million+ transactions every year, you must be a level 1 compliant but, if your transactions range from 20,000 per year, you are safe as a level 4 client of PCI-DSS.
+If you are a website that sees over six million transactions every year, you must be level 1 compliant.
+However, if your transactions range from 20,000 per year, you are safe as a level 4 client of PCI-DSS.

-The compliance helps you to secure your payment gateway system and allows you to use a third-party app to accept payments and make refunds on your behalf.
+The compliance helps you to secure your payment gateway system.
+Also, it allows you to use a third-party app to accept payments and make refunds on your behalf.

 When you use public networks such as Wi-Fis to access the site, it is better to use a VPN (Virtual Private Network) to watch your back and restrict other connections to manipulate the ongoing connection between the server and the client.